SahputraS/SahputraS/README.md

 ### Hi there, I'm Nadillia Sahputra!👋

-- 🌱 I’m a Physics of Data students at the university of Padova.
+- 🌱 I’m a Physics of Data graduate at the university of Padova.
 - 🔭 I'm studying physics modelling, data science, and machine learning.